top of page

 WILLIAM AND NANCY MULLAHY FAMILY SCHOLARSHIP

 In 1973, Bill and Nancy Mullahy left the island beauty of Hong Kong to reside in the lush greenery of Wellesley.
 A key factor in their choice of Wellesley as a community to raise their three young children was the town’s excellent school system.
 Through the Wellesley Scholarship Foundation, the Mullahy Family is pleased to provide access to higher education for capable Wellesley students needing financial assistance.
 Their hope is that a scholarship is awarded to a student interested in studying the sciences, which develops the critical thinking necessary to excel in many areas including health, engineering, education, or business.
-If possible, they also hope their scholarship might benefit a first-generation college student.
+When possible, the scholarship is awarded to a first-generation college student.

 GERRY MURPHY SCHOLARSHIP